bobpaterno/software-development-curriculum/rails/active-record/scopes/about-scopes.md

 - Rails 4 requires lambda syntax

 ## Why does Rails 4 require lambda syntax?
 Lambdas are evaluated when they are called and not when they are defined.
 If Time.now was called and a lambada was not used it would give you the time from when Time.now was defined and never change after that.
-Whereas when a lambda is called with Time.now it would use the time at which the lambda was called rather than when Time.now was defined.
+Whereas when a lambda is called with Time.now it would use the time at which the lambda was called which is when Time.now gets defined.

 ## Scope examples